 Remove all other insects such as:

-- Aphids – We’re very comfortable with insects, so we simply smush and/or hose spray off any aphids on the plants by hand.
-Aphids aren’t predators but they also eat the milkweed and may have parasitoid wasps inside them that can hatch and parasitize your indoor Monarch caterpillars.
+• Aphids – We’re very comfortable with insects, so we simply smush and/or hose spray off any aphids on the plants by hand.
+Aphids aren’t predators but they also eat the milkweed and may have parasitoid wasps inside them that can hatch and parasitize your indoor monarch caterpillars.

 A beautiful Carolina mantis hunting on our milkweed.
 Larger predators will scuffle right off the plants when you get too close.

-Once all predators have been removed and you’ve inspected the milkweed plants/leaves to make sure there are no remaining Monarch caterpillars and eggs, give the plant material a good rinse in tap water to reduce pathogen loads.
+Once all predators have been removed and you’ve inspected the milkweed plants/leaves to make sure there are no remaining monarch caterpillars and eggs, give the plant material a good rinse in tap water to reduce pathogen loads.

 Don’t get lazy!
-Daily maintenance of your growing Monarchs is required:
+Daily maintenance of your growing monarchs is required:

-- Milkweed changes – Monarch caterpillars can starve to death, and often do in the wild when they run out of milkweed leaves.
-We typically change our milkweed leaves/stems/plants out every 24-36 hours.
-If your leaves have been eaten and/or the caterpillars appear irritated and exploring around the cage, you may need to change your milkweed sooner immediately, regardless of how long it’s been.
+If your leaves have been eaten and/or the caterpillars appear irritated and exploring around the cage, you may need to change your milkweed immediately, regardless of how long it’s been.

-Do Monarch caterpillars need supplemental water in addition to what they consume through milkweed leaves?
-Generally no, but it depends:
+Do monarch caterpillars need supplemental water in addition to what they consume through milkweed leaves?

-- If your milkweed leaves are relatively dried out and limp and you are unable to immediately change them out for fresh leaves, you’ll want to spritz the plants with water in the morning so your caterpillars get the hydration they need.
+If your milkweed leaves are relatively dried out and limp and you are unable to immediately change them out for fresh leaves, you’ll want to spritz the plants with water in the morning so your caterpillars get the hydration they need.
 If your milkweed leaves are normal and perky, there’s no need to spray your plants with water.
 Keep in mind that wet conditions and damp paper towels in the bottom of your cage can encourage diseases.

-- Eggs and first instar caterpillars will benefit from a supplemental early morning water spritz on the leaves they’re consuming.
+Eggs and first instar caterpillars will benefit from a supplemental early morning water spritz on the leaves they’re consuming.

-However, as long as your milkweed is in good condition, your Monarch caterpillars should be fine without supplemental water spray.
+However, as long as your milkweed is in good condition, your monarch caterpillars should be fine without supplemental water spray.

 Gently pulling large third-fifth instar Monarch caterpillars off of old milkweed and placing them on new milkweed during a milkweed changeout and cage cleaning.
 For very small, delicate first and second instar caterpillars, you might instead want to remove the leaves/stems they’re on and place them in the new cage without touching them to reduce the likelihood of injuring them.

-Step 3: Monitor the pupae/chrysalises.
+Step 5: Monitor the pupae/chrysalises.

-At some point, you’ll notice your large fifth instar caterpillars stop eating and begin wondering around the walls and top of your enclosure.
+At some point, you’ll notice your large fifth instar caterpillars stop eating and begin wandering around the walls and top of your enclosure.
 (The smaller caterpillars do this as well when they’re shedding skin between instars.)

 Over the next 1-2 weeks, they remain inside their green chrysalises, forming full wings and adult body parts.
 You can see these changes taking place through the semi-translucent chrysalis walls.

-What should you do if a Monarch forms a chrysalis in a spot you don’t want it?
+What should you do if a monarch forms a chrysalis in a spot you don’t want it?
 Or you want to move a chrysalis?

 Each year we have a few caterpillars that form chrysalises in bad spots.
 We carefully remove these, clip them, and tie the clip + chrysalis where we want it located.